Pineacles/twitch-vertical-theater-chat/README.md

 ### Chrome Web Store

-Not yet published — the repo is store-ready (`scripts/package.sh` builds the upload zip, `docs/STORE_LISTING.md` has the complete listing copy).
+Not yet published, the repo is store-ready (`scripts/package.sh` builds the upload zip, `docs/STORE_LISTING.md` has the complete listing copy).
 The link will land here once it clears review.